 - Have conversations.
 Talk to people, ask questions, and find ways to get engaged.
 Show that you are interested in what others have to say, and not just obsessed with selling something.
 Shutterstock has a great guide for creatives on how to have more authentic conversations on social media.

 3. A Loyal Following Comes From Being A Real PersonIn her useful guide to building a loyal following on social media, Mei Pak offers this incredibly wise piece of insight:

 Present and focus on the positive points so you don’t sound like a whiner. —Mei PakThat doesn’t mean you can’t post about something you’re struggling with, but try to stay constructive and positive to get people to root for you.

+Get EngagedAll of this advice really boils down to a simple revelation: Social media is about having a conversation, not about who can yell the loudest.
 The same way that you approach meeting people at a party is the way you should approach your social media game.
 As Dale Carnegie advises, be interested in other people and they’ll be interested in you.

 #SocialMedia is about having a conversation, not about who can yell the loudest.Click To Tweet